USB Drive Directory Structure

 If you manually copy and rename a backup image and store it in the auto-restore directory, the automatic restore process does not operate correctly.

-For more information about the support snapshot, see Use a USB Drive to Save a Support Snapshot.
+For more information, see Use a USB Drive to Save a Support Snapshot.